 With loss and theft of paperwork, insecure file storage and improper disposal and data sent to the wrong recipient recorded by the ICO as some of the biggest data breach risks, it's clear that the secure storage, access and destruction of documents are key areas to confront.

 Shredall SDS Group is fully compliant with the GDPR standard, and we want to ensure that our customers are too.
-We recommend that businesses review their existing information management, including how their sensitive information is stored and disposed of.
+We recommend that businesses review their existing information management processes, including how their sensitive information is stored and disposed of.

 We recommend that businesses, review the way their sensitive information is destroyed after use.
 Robust policies will need to be put into place and many businesses may find that outsourcing these measures will be secure and cost-effective solution.
 However, it is understandable that some businesses would prefer to have their shredding completed on site for added reassurance.